 - an interface to the fast Fourier transform routines from FFTW

 - interfaces to the sparse LU and Cholesky solvers from UMFPACK and CHOLMOD

 - routines for linear, second-order cone, and semidefinite programming problems

 - interfaces to the linear programming solver in GLPK, the semidefinite programming solver in DSDP5, and the linear, quadratic and second-order cone programming solvers in MOSEK

 - a modeling tool for specifying convex piecewise-linear optimization problems.

-A platform-independent source package is available from the Download section.
+A platform-independent source package is available from the Download section, and pre-built packages are available via the Pip and Conda package managers (refer to the installation instructions for further details).
 CVXOPT can also be obtained from the Debian, Ubuntu, and Fedora package repositories, and is included in Python(x,y) for Microsoft Windows.
 Modeling interfaces to the CVXOPT solvers are available in CVXPY and PICOS.